TinYard/TinYard/README.md

 `IMapper` should be implemented by an object that is going to be providing Mapping functionality.

 Mapping is where we can 'map' an object, to another - They're linked.
+When we `Map` something, we can also provide it with a `Name` to help with filtering later on.
+This should be an optional parameter in the `Map` functions.

 `IMapper` should also make use of [`IMappingObject`](#IMappingObject)'s to be consistent across implementations.